-Mackenzie Asset Allocation Team
+Mackenzie Multi-Asset Strategies Team

 Outlook & Strategy

-Our key tactical views include the following:
+Mackenzie’s Multi-Asset Strategies Team’s key tactical views include the following: